 is better than

 ‘The task was created by Thom Gunn.’

 Even though we stated that active voice is the ideal, passive voice has its place.
 Use passive voice when the action is more important than what caused (subject) the action.

 Let’s get slightly theoretical.
-There are two actors – the product and the user, which are involved when an interaction occurs on a call to action.
-The creators of the product want the user to take action and the user wants the product to do an action for them.
+There are two actors — the product and the user.
+They are both involved when an interaction occurs on a call to action.
+The creators of the product want the user to take action, and the user wants the product to do an action for them.
 Truly symbiotic.

 Without getting into the grammatical concepts of conditional and interrogative moods, a perfect call to action is born when the text makes sense after both: